Magic-JD/is-fast/README.md

 ### Site

 If you want to restrict your search only to a certain domain, setting this value will only show you search results from that domain.
-This option is currently only compatible with duckduckgo.
 This can be overridden by the `--site` argument.

 ### Example Configuration